B.S. at The Sage Colleges

 Didactic Program in Dietetics

 The dietetics option of the program (Didactic Program in Dietetics) is designed for students who wish to become registered dietitians (RD).
 Successful completion of the Didactic Program in Dietetics (DPD) will result in the student being awarded a Verification Statement.
-Following completion of the DPD, an ACEND accredited dietetic internship program is required before students are eligible to take the registration examination and obtain the RD credential.
+Following completion of the DPD, an ACEND accredited dietetic internship program (includes a minimum of 1200 hours of supervised practice) is required before students are eligible to take the registration examination and obtain the RD credential.
 Acceptance into an internship program cannot be guaranteed.
 Recently, there has been a significant shortage of available internship positions and competition for dietetic internships is extremely fierce.

 Students have six years to meet DPD requirements.
 If the student requires more than six years to complete DPD requirements, then the student must meet the DPD requirements currently in effect in order to be granted a Verification Statement of completion of DPD requirements.

 The Didactic Program in Dietetics (DPD) is housed in the undergraduate college.
 Both BS and MS students can complete the DPD and then become eligible to apply to a Dietetic Internship.
-The DPD students can take the Registered Dietitian (RD) examination after completing a Dietetic Internship.
+The DPD students can take the Registered Dietitian (RD) examination after completing a Dietetic Internship (at least 1200 hours of supervised practice).
 Sage DPD students have been accepted into Dietetic Internships across the U.S., including Michael DeBakey Medical Center in Texas, University of Connecticut, University of Delaware, and Bronx VA Dietetic Internship in New York City.

 Didactic Program in Dietetics Registered Dietitian’s Examination Pass Rates

 - The current 5-year pass rate (2012-2016) for students passing within one year of first attempt for the DPD is 100% (83 of 83 graduates passed within one year following first attempt).*

 * The ACEND Benchmark is at least 80% of graduates over a 5-year period pass the credentialing exam within one year following the first attempt.
 A pass rate improvement plan as required by ACEND, was developed and implemented in 2008 for the DPD.
 The plan is evaluated and updated annually to ensure progress.

 Didactic Program in Dietetics (DPD) Pass Rates on the